Heavy snow and freezing rain sweep in as amber warnings come into force

 In a post on social media, the force added that there was “a lot of snow and ice” on the road.

-Bristol Airport said it had suspended operations until later on Saturday because of heavy snowfall.
+Bristol Airport suspended operations for several hours on Saturday evening because of heavy snowfall before reopening at around 11pm.

-An airport spokesman said: “The Bristol Airport team are working hard on snow clearing but challenging weather means that flight operations have been suspended until later tonight.

-“This will mainly impact inbound flights but any concerned customers are advised to contact their airline for more information.”
+An airport spokesperson said “knock-on delays” into Sunday were possible as some aircraft were out of position, and advised passengers to check with their airline.

 Wiltshire Police said the weather was “causing chaos” all over the county while Avon and Somerset Police warned of significant road disruption in parts of Somerset.
 Both forces advised only to travel if necessary.